Brad Renfro: Substance abuse and criminal record

 On June 3, 1998, Renfro, then 15, and his 19-year-old cousin were arrested near Knoxville and charged with drug possession.
 Renfro was carrying two small bags of cocaine in a cigarette box and a bag of marijuana in his sock.
 He entered into a plea bargain in which he agreed to random drug tests.

 By the age of 18, Renfro had already been in drug rehabilitation more than once.
 On August 28, 2000, he and a friend attempted to steal a yacht from the Fort Lauderdale harbor.
 Renfro was charged with grand theft and criminal mischief; in January 2001, he was sentenced to two years' probation and ordered to pay investigative costs and yacht repair costs.
-By this time, his encounters with the law had given him a complicated reputation: while still seen as a teenage idol, he was also known for his drug abuse.
-Renfro criticized the press and reporters who tried to interview him, saying, "You can just feel the slime on them", and called movie critics "the fat kids in high school that nobody liked, so they're out there to get you".
+By this time, his encounters with the law had given him a complicated reputation; while still seen as a teenage idol, he was also known for his drug abuse.

 Renfro violated his probation in May 2001 when he was arrested for underage drinking.
 On January 14, 2002, he violated his probation again and was arrested on charges of public intoxication and driving without a valid license in Knoxville.
 He was placed into a three-month substance abuse treatment program as a result.

 On November 24, 2005, Renfro was arrested in Los Angeles and charged with a misdemeanor count of driving under the influence and two counts of driving with a suspended license, leading to 10 days in jail and 18 months of alcohol education classes.
 He was arrested by LAPD officers on December 22, 2005, during an undercover drug sweep of Skid Row.
 Following that arrest, he was charged with attempted possession of heroin.
 A photograph showing him in handcuffs made the front page of the Los Angeles Times.
 Renfro admitted to a detective that he was using heroin and methadone.
 He pleaded guilty, was sentenced to three years' probation, and was fined $450.
 In May 2006, he spent 10 days in jail for driving while under the influence and attempted heroin possession.

 In June 2007, Renfro was found to have violated his probation by failing to enroll in a long-term drug treatment program.
 A judge warned him that if he violated probation twice more he could be sentenced to a live-in rehabilitation program or to jail.

 Following Renfro's death in January 2008, his cousin Jesse Hasek stated that Renfro and his son had visited him several days earlier and that Renfro had made positive changes in his life.
 According to Hasek, "He had hit rock bottom and had come way back up."